WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/New-AzDoRepoClone.md

 Accept wildcard characters: False
 ```

-### -DestinationPAT
+### -DestinationProjectName
-PAT to authentice with the organization
+Project where the variable group has to be created

 ```yaml
 Type: String